 Additionally, the daily maintenance schedule for your chainsaw set forth in your STIHL Owner's Manual should be strictly followed.

 Store chainsaw in a dry place and away from children.
-Before storing for longer than a few days, always empty the fuel tank (see chapter "Storing the Machine" in this manual).
+Before storing for longer than a few days, always empty the fuel tank.

 Mounting the Bar and Chain